 Communications Covered by Harassment Statutes

-Stamford harassment lawyers understand the two different classes of harassment, first and second degree.
+Our Stamford lawyers understand the two different classes of harassment, first and second degree.
 Both crimes involve communications made via certain media, including:

 - Telephone (landline and cell phones)